 If you plan to manufacture food using products of animal origin such as meat, fish, milk and dairy products and you aren’t exclusively selling the products that you make to the public, then you might need to be approved first by your local authority.

 You should contact your local authority for advice before you start, and if necessary they can provide you with the application form and help you to apply.

-- Do the design and construction of your premises meet legal requirement?
+Do the design and construction of your premises meet the legal requirements?

 Are you aware of the main General Food Law Requirements?